 Naturally, there are downsides to having a credit card.
 We’ve seen these throughout the history of credit cards.
 These become apparent when you owe a large sum of money and are unable to pay off more than the minimum amount each month.

-Debt on credit cards became a major problem during the late 1990s and the early 2000s with many young people receiving high credit limits and then being unable to pay off the sums due.
-A similar thing was happening with short term loans uk at the time; many were taking advantage of the ‘free cash’ but then could not repay their loans.
+Debt on credit cards became a major problem during the late 1990s and the early 2000s, with many young people receiving high credit limits and then being unable to pay off the sums due.
+Although companies published the interest rates for credit cards, many people only looked at the minimum amount they needed to pay each month.
+This led them to run up debts that became unsustainable.
+The habit of using one credit card to pay off another became a way of life for habitual spenders who used cards instead of cash.
+Credit card companies targeted young people who seemed to think that as it was not cash they were spending it did not count.
+This led to a situation where personal debt in the UK spiralled out of control.
+A similar thing was happening with pay day loans in the UK at the time; many were taking advantage of the ‘free cash’ but then could not repay their loans.

-That particular history of credit cards cannot be repeated nowadays.
-These days there are more stringent regulations, and no unsolicited cards can be sent out.
+That particular part of the history of credit cards cannot be repeated nowadays.
+These days there are more stringent regulations, and unsolicited cards cannot be sent out.
 In addition, accepting applications for credit cards is more strictly controlled, and all finance companies and banks now use the credit rating agencies as one of the means of assessing new customers and their ability to pay on credit.